baklbakl/DuckLynx/info/info.md

 Change GPIOs to AHB (page 260)
-Find out what is in User Registers 1-4 - nothing Enable main oscillator verification - doesn't work - see errata
+Find out what is in User Registers 1-4 - nothing Enable main oscillator verification - doesn't work - see errata Update the schematic with the new part numbers from rev Check if the RC will send another packet before waiting for the response of the previous one - it will

 ### Won't do
 Make the button put the device into rom bootloader mode.
 Check bootcfg register on page 594 - the button isn't physically hooked up to the pin that the BOOTCFG register is configured to use.
 BOOTCFG should stay not be modified by DuckLynx, so it is impossible